-Today, you’re going to learn the psychology behind living a secret life and how to stop living a double life, in general and discover how to end an affair, when your secret is an affair (emotional or sexual).
+Today, you’re going to learn the psychology behind living a double life and how to stop living a double life, in general, and discover how to end an affair, when your secret is an affair (emotional or sexual).

 - What Does A Double Life Mean?

 - Double Life Examples

 - How Living A Double Life Can Affect You?

 - The Psychology Behind Living A Double Life: Why People Live a Double Life

 - Not All Secrets Are Created Equal: Malignant Secrets